jonatan-kazmierczak/java-new-features/java14.md

 from person
 order by name
 ```
-now there is no trailing new line and the indent is stripped.
+as expected - no trailing empty line, the indent is stripped.

 ### 361: 	Switch Expressions (Standard)
 #### Description